unalignedcoder/CalibreImportShellExtension/README.md

  ![image](https://github.com/user-attachments/assets/d57d78c2-7ff3-4b7e-b3d2-defbfed3522d)

  This method will install the extension on a per-user basis.
+The setup wizard was created using InnoSetup, and you can investigate what it does by looking into the CalibreImportSetup.iss file here on Github.

  ### Zipped folder
- If you prefer running the dll and config file from the same folder, you can use the included PowerShell script to install in a "portable" mode.
+ If you prefer running the dll and config file from the same folder, you can use the included PowerShell script to install in a "portable" mode (it's not really portable since it still needs to register the dll in the registry, but you know what I mean).

  1) Download the [latest release](https://github.com/unalignedcoder/CalibreImportShellExtension/releases).
  2) Extract the files to a folder of your choice.